 Looking for a Little Snitch alternative that will keep your virtual woes at bay?
 Well, you’ve stumbled upon the right place as we’ve got a comprehensive list of options that should indeed do the trick.
-The following gems help prevent your private data from escaping onto the online confines.
-With any of these software pieces in place, you’ll be able to monitor the application activity so you can be sure that they won’t be contacting their home planet without your permission.
+The following software help prevent your private data from escaping onto the online confines.
+With any of this software in place, you’ll be able to monitor the application activity so you can be sure that they won’t be contacting their home planet without your permission.
 And besides being an outbound firewall, these programs also proffer a host of other features.
 Take a peek.

 1 – Radio Silence:

 Radio Silence dives right in with the tagline, ‘apps phoning home?
 Not on your watch.’
 Well, one look at that quip and you’ll already be able to fathom just what this virtual puppy has in store for you.
 According to the developer, Radio Silence allows you to block any application from gaining access to the web.
 Once you’ve procured the program, it will always remain active.
 What’s more, you won’t have to be bothered with pop-up windows or alerts while you’re working at your computer.
 These aspects make this an apt choice especially if you aren’t a network expert.
 The software can be downloaded by shelling out just $9 and it even comes with a free 24-hour trial option.
 Lastly, it supports Mac OS X Snow Leopard, Lion, and Mountain Lion.

 2 – Hands Off!